How Long Will I Have to Wear Braces?

 Let your orthodontist know if you play contact sports; they’ll fit you for a protective mouthguard to protect your teeth and braces.
 Avoid sticky, hard, or acidic foods that can break, erode or displace your braces, its wires, or brackets.

-Determining how long braces take can be an ongoing conversation with your orthodontist.
+Ultimately, determining how long you’ll need to wear braces should be an ongoing conversation with your orthodontist.
 Even with an established treatment plan, damages and other unforeseen circumstances can affect how long you will need to wear your braces and aligners.
 Your orthodontist should be working closely with you to discuss your treatment options, timelines, and factors while answering your questions.

 At Omar Orthodontics, Dr. Anisa Omar and staff are happy to answer your questions about getting and maintaining braces.
 Schedule a free consultation with us to learn more about braces treatments by calling (703) 542-6336 or contacting us directly.